 Stateness

-The UAE state has a complete monopoly on the use of force across all of its territory through various institutions.
-State authorities have made an extensive investment in staffing and technology, enabling security services to be omnipresent.
-The government regularly takes action against anyone suspected of potentially undermining the stability of the country, often pre-emptively.
-Particular attention is given to individuals or groups with an Islamist background, such as al-Islah, the UAE’s branch of the Muslim Brotherhood.
-While UAE nationals receive long prison sentences or have their citizenship revoked, foreigners are either imprisoned, swiftly deported, or both, if they are suspected of engaging in any activity that could harm the country in any way.
+The UAE state maintains a complete monopoly on the use of force throughout its entire territory through various institutions.
+State authorities have made extensive investments in staffing and technology, enabling security services to be omnipresent.
+The government regularly acts against anyone suspected of potentially undermining the country’s stability, often preemptively.
+Particular attention is given to individuals or groups with an Islamist background such as al-Islah, the UAE’s branch of the Muslim Brotherhood.
+While UAE nationals receive long prison sentences or have their citizenship revoked, foreigners are either imprisoned, swiftly deported or both if they are suspected of engaging in any activity that could harm the country in any way.
 Restrictions on social media use have been significantly tightened since 2013.

-Encroachment on UAE territory exists with regard to the dispute with Iran over three islands in Gulf waters (since 1971) and more recently in January 2022 as a result of drone and missile attacks by the Houthi group from Yemen.
-However, this has no impact on internal security.
-The overall result is a high level of domestic stability with no foreseen internal threat.
+Encroachment on UAE territory exists regarding the dispute with Iran over three islands in Gulf waters (since 1971) and, more recently, in January 2022 as a result of drone and missile attacks by the Houthi group from Yemen.
+Such encroachment has had no impact on internal security.
+Since early 2024, the UAE – along with Kuwait, Oman and Saudi Arabia – does not allow the United States to carry out military strikes from bases on its territory, aiming to limit any retaliation from Iran.
+Taken together, the result is a high level of domestic stability with no foreseen internal threat.

 Monopoly on the use of force

 The Emirati population almost universally accepts the nation-state as legitimate.
-In 2014, the government implemented a national service program aimed at the country’s youth population to cultivate values of national loyalty, identity and service to the state.
+Numerous steps have been taken to strengthen identification with the state.
+In 2014, the government implemented a national service program aimed at the country’s youth to cultivate values of national loyalty, identity and service to the state.
 Under the program, male UAE nationals between the ages of 18 and 30 are required to serve in the military, while females have the option to volunteer.
-Resolution No. 15 of 2022 establishes the terms of service as three years for male nationals without a high school diploma and 11 months for those with a diploma.
-Female service is limited to 11 months.
+In 2024, the concept of Union Pledge Day was introduced to reinforce the values and principles established by the late Sheikh Zayed, and to educate young Emiratis about the country’s history.
+The so-called National Identity Mark was introduced into the education system in May 2024 to promote the quality of national identity programs in private schools.
+The year 2025 was further declared the Year of Community under the slogan “hand in hand,” as a means to reinforce social coherence and cultural identity.

-While Article 14 of the constitution specifically guarantees “equality for all before the law, without distinction between citizens on the basis of race, nationality, religion, or social status,” there are unspoken and undefined criteria according to which ethnic or religious minorities are denied aspects of their civil rights as citizens of the country.
-For example, they may face limited access to employment in sensitive areas, such as security services.
-Furthermore, the UAE has previously revoked the citizenship of its own nationals who engage in illegal political activities, including membership in the banned al-Islah group.
-Additionally, there continue to be disparities between individuals who can prove Emirati descent and those who have obtained citizenship through naturalization, particularly concerning eligibility for UAE federal government benefits.
+Furthermore, the UAE has previously revoked the citizenship of its nationals who engage in illegal political activities, including membership in the banned al-Islah group.
+Additionally, disparities persist between individuals who can prove Emirati descent and those who have obtained citizenship through naturalization, particularly with regard to eligibility for UAE federal government benefits.

 State identity